Teachers urge FDE not to ‘dictate’ how to dress up

 The lecturer pointed out misspellings in the notification.

-A female teacher of the Islamabad Model College for Girls (Postgraduate) F-7/4 insisted that clothing was a means to express personality.
+A woman teacher of the Islamabad Model College for Girls (Postgraduate) F-7/4 insisted that clothing was a means to express personality.

-She said teachers felt more comfortable in the classroom when dressed up casually.
+She said teachers felt more comfortable in classroom when dressed up casually.

 “Forcing people to get dressed in a specific manner, especially the one that doesn’t go well with their personality or personal preferences, will serve no purpose and instead, it may have a negative bearing on teaching,” she said.